CyanActSus420/pisscord/README.md

 # pisscord 2.0
-this rewrite is currently not done, we will talk about it later okay
+this rewrite is currently not done and WILL replace the original repo in the future